stengvac/type-safe-gql-with-kotlin/doc/presentation.md

 * A Required key `message` with a description of the error intended for the developer as a guide to understand and correct the error.
-* An optional key `extensions` - must have a map as its value. additional information to errors however they see fit, and there are no additional restrictions on its contents.
+* An optional key `extensions` - must have a map as its value.
+Additional information to errors however they see fit, and there are no additional restrictions on its contents.
 * Other optional keys ...